The Temporary Wife

 Not this time.
 “Well, thanks for the warning, Dad, but I’m good.”

 That was the long and short of it, right there.
 It was all about buying and selling.
 Money.
 Power.
 The fact was, Will Campbell probably could have bought his son’s company, but he wouldn’t know what to do with it.
-Jason had two Ph.D.’s from MIT in computer systems and security.
-His firm designed software and operating systems that kept hackers from breeching banks and investment firms.
+Jason had two PhDs from MIT in computer systems and cybersecurity.
+His firm designed software and operating systems that kept hackers from breaching banks and investment firms.
 Firms like his father’s.
-So while Will could buy Jason’s company and not think twice about the cost, Jason could take down the server at his father’s firm with one well-placed virus.
-He wouldn’t know what hit him.
+So while Will might be able to buy Jason’s company, he could take down the server at his father’s firm with one well-placed virus.
+Daddy Dearest wouldn’t know what hit him.

 He had to do the same with protecting Molly.
-There had to be a strategy, something he was missing.
-Something that could protect his niece and give Meg Rossi the support she needed to fight his parents.
+There had to be something he was missing.
+Something—some strategy—that could protect his niece and give Meg Rossi the support she needed to fight his parents.

 And then it hit him.
-Something so simple he almost laughed.
+Something so simple, he almost laughed.
 Something his parents would never see coming.
 The only problem would be Meg.
-Somehow he had to get her to trust him and he didn’t know if she would.
+Somehow he had to get her to trust him, and he didn’t know if she would.
 Ever.
-He’d broken her heart into a million pieces when she was only sixteen, and getting her to put her faith in him wasn’t going to be easy.
+He’d broken her heart into a million pieces when she was only sixteen.
+He owned that.
+Getting her to put her faith in him wasn’t going to be easy.